nichoth/route-map/README.md

 ## route-map

-Match a url from an object of route patterns
+Match a url from an object of route patterns.

+Republished from @azer.

 ## Install